bil-ali/roadmap_journey/sprints/00_pre-linux-os-basics/ostep-prereqs.md

 > <!-- --- -->
 > \*\*NOTE**<br>
-> The "**program break**" is a kernel-maintained pointer that defines the current end of the process's data segment—the boundary between the heap's allocated memory and the unmapped memory beyond it.
+> The **program break** is a kernel-maintained pointer that defines the current end of the process's data segment—the boundary between the heap's allocated memory and the unmapped memory beyond it.
 > <!-- --- -->

 > <!-- --- -->